 That can come about because the employees are hired for their ability to play a grand game of Clue.
 Their knowledge is paramount about the minutest detail.
 So only the employees whose sense of well-being is stoked by being able to find that one item are valued.

-But the missing element is the desire to make the sale complete with other items the customer didn’t ask for, but could certainly either use or want.
-Sure, training is probably given on adding on, but it fundamentally isn’t their model of operations.
+But the missing element is the desire to complete the sale with other items the customer didn’t ask for but could certainly use or want.
+Training is probably given on adding on, but it fundamentally isn’t their operations model.